 q) Sunsetting WHOIS Contractual Requirements

-q1) After migration to RDAP, when can requirements in contracts to use WHOIS protocol be eliminated?
-Q2) If EPDP Team’s decision includes a replacement directory access protocol, such as RDAP, when can requirements in contracts to use WHOIS protocol be eliminated?
+q1) After migration to RDAP, when can requirements in the Contracts to use WHOIS protocol be eliminated?

+q2) If EPDP Team’s decision includes a replacement directory access protocol, such as RDAP, when can requirements in the Contracts to use WHOIS protocol be eliminated?

 System for Standardized Access to Non-Public Registration Data

 Work on this topic shall begin once the gating questions above have been answered and finalized in preparation for the Temporary Specification initial report.
-The threshold for establishing “answered” for the gating questions shall be consensus of the WG and non-objection by the GNSO Council
+The threshold for establishing “answered” for the gating questions shall be consensus of the EPDP Team and non-objection by the GNSO Council.

 (a) Purposes for Accessing Data – What are the unanswered policy questions that will guide implementation?